sarrahroseml/sc-classification/Varied.md

 - Open the annotations file.
 - CELL_IDs: Split the 6th line (containing the cell_ids) into individual cell identifiers & remove the first 2 irrelevant
 - Mol_Counts: Split the 1st line into mol coounts
-Downsample by Cluster Size:

-Initialize counters for the 9 cell types.
-Scan through the list of cell identifiers to count the number of cells for each cell type and record the indices of these cells.
+### Downsampling

+Downsampling is a technique commonly used to balance class distribution in a dataset.
+The goal is to equalize the number of samples for each class or category.
+If there's a large discrepancy in class sizes, models may become biased towards the majority class and perform poorly on the minority class, which can lead to misleading accuracy metrics.
+It's important to note that while downsampling can help mitigate class imbalance issues, it also discards potentially useful data.

+We downsample by cluster size & the molecule count.

+**Cluster Size**
+- Initialise 2 dictionaries to store a list for each cell type.
+These lists will contain the indices of cells & mol_count corresponding to that cell type.
-Determine the smallest cluster size (cell type with the smallest number of cells).
+- Determine the smallest cluster size (cell type with the smallest number of cells).
-Randomly select cells from each cluster to match the smallest cluster size.
+- Randomly select cells from each cluster to match the smallest cluster size.
-Create a new data set with only these randomly selected cells.
-Return the new data set and the indices of the randomly selected cells.
+- Append the indexes of these randomly-selected cells across 9 cell types to 'all_random_indexes'
+- Create a df 'downsampled_df' containing the gene exp. data from 'all_random_indexes'

 Downsample by Molecule Count:
+- Copy 'downsampled_df' into 'downsampled_mol'

-Make a list of the molecule count annotations for the randomly selected cells.
+- Make a list of the molecule count annotations for the randomly selected cells called 'mol_countDS'.
-Find the cell with the least number of molecules.
+- Find the cell with the least number of molecules.
-Scale the gene expressions in each cell relative to the cell with the least number of molecules.
+- Scale the gene expressions in each cell relative to the cell with the least number of molecules in 'downsampled_mol'.
-Create a new data set with these scaled gene expressions.
-Return the new data set.

 2. Partitioning Data

+## Cross-validation

+**Overview of CV**
+The entire dataset is divided into 'k' equal parts or 'folds' (in this case k=10).
+The model is trained k times.
+Each time, one of the k folds is used as the test set, and the remaining k-1 folds are combined to form the training set.
+The performance of the model is then averaged over the k trials to provide a less biased estimate of its true performance.

+**Steps**
+- Define k, the number of folds and find fold size.
+- Shuffle 'all_random_indices'.
+- Initialise lists called 'folds_indices' and 'folds_data'.
+- Append each cell indice & corresponding cell data to lists 'temp_fold_indice' & 'temp_fold_data'.
+- Once fold_size is exceeded, append 'temp_fold_indice' to 'folds_indices' and 'temp_fold_data' to 'folds_data'.
+Clear lists 'temp_fold_indice' & 'temp_fold_data'.
+Append current cell to the next fold.
+- Add any remaining cells to the first fold.

-3. Defining Classifiers
+4. Defining Classifiers
-4. Classification & Analysis
+5. Classification & Analysis